 A Sliver of Hope

-As we walk across the bridge, which connects the parking garage with the hospital, it is obvious the building we are entering is its own little universe.
-Thankfully, we have only been here once prior, but that was many years ago.
-We were visitors then, today our purpose is quite different.
+As we walk across the bridge connecting the parking garage with the hospital, it is obvious that the building we are entering is its own little universe.
+Thankfully, we have only been here once before, but that was many years ago.
+We were visitors then; today, our purpose is quite different.

 The exterior stained-glass windows are beautiful, artistic even.
 Their panes filter the sun entering the building, casting a warm glow.
-I observe beautiful children, bravely smiling.
-They are surrounded by nurses and parents helping them walk, while numerous tubes and IVs are attached to their frail bodies.
+I observe beautiful children bravely smiling.
+They are surrounded by nurses and parents helping them walk while numerous tubes and IVs are attached to their frail bodies.
 The sound of children laughing, merely being children, fills a long corridor that ends with an arcade.
 Walking to our destination, I observe parents in the family suite, talking with doctors fresh out of surgery.
-It does not take much observation to notice their heads are heavy, and their hearts are worn.
-I quietly pray their news is positive, that today brings them a ray of light and hope.
-After all, this is the place where parents bring their children, when they are praying for the smallest sliver of hope - or when all hope has been exhausted.
+It does not take much observation to notice their heads are heavy and their hearts are worn.
+I quietly pray their news is positive and that today brings them a ray of light and hope.
+After all, this is the place where parents bring their children when they are praying for the smallest sliver of hope - or when all hope has been exhausted.

 Over the last few years, our medical journey has taken us places I never imagined.
 Today is no different.
 We are praying for more answers to explain the medical anomaly, which is our beautiful daughter.
 Today is a double-edged sword.
 If the doctors find what they suspect, it would answer many questions.
-Though, if the doctors find what they suspect, well, that discovery begins an entirely new journey.
+However, if they find what they suspect, well, that discovery begins an entirely new journey.

-Baby girl's test is over.
+Our baby girl's test is over.
 Now we wait for the answers that will inform us which fork in the road we will travel along.
 Waiting always seems to be the most arduous task.
-That is until I consider the many parents leaving this place tonight, without their children...while I walk out, hand in hand with my husband and my arm around my daughter.
+That is until I consider the many parents leaving this place tonight, without their children, while I walk out, hand in hand with my husband and my arm around my daughter.

 Comments